My mother's name is Anja. This is the story of how she saved us.

 Last night my father prayed to Gnash.
-Gnash was another Power that liked fighting.
-Gnash was also new during those early days of the Age of Intrigue.
-Sometimes the warriors of Frosty Kostkey and Gnash would fight each other.
+Gnash was a new Power that liked fighting.
+Sometimes the warriors of Maw Lute and Gnash would fight each other.
 So my father had prayed to Gnash.
 "Please help us!" he had shouted.
 "You teach people to never give up.
 I want to fight.
 I want to protect my family.
 I want to protect my home.
 But without help I will quickly die.
 Please help us!"

 Gnash had answered the prayer.
 The village got twenty bottles of magic drink.
-A person who drank from the bottle and give himself an order.
+People who drank a bottle could make a magic promise.
 Then they would not give up.
-Even after dying their body would keep going, trying to follow the orders the drinkers gave themselves.
+Even after dying their body would keep going, trying to follow the promise to not give up.

 Now sixteen men each held a bottle.
 They were the brave men willing to die.
 My father was one of them.
 They all drank.
-They shouted the orders they gave to themselves.
+They shouted their promises.
 "Keep fighting!"
 "To war!"
 "Defeat all who oppose us!"
-"Kill our foes!"
+"Kill them all!"

 They ran down the road, over a hill, and out of sight.
 We heard the sounds of fighting.

 My mother stood with me in the middle of town.
 Next to us was a small table with four bottles on it.
 We listened to the fighting for a long time.
 We cried, because we knew those sixteen men were dead.
 But their bodies would still keep fighting to win the battle.

 After a very long time the sounds got quiet.
 Then we saw my father running back to our village.
 He held a sword in one hand, and a torch in the other.
 Not much was left of his body.
 He was mostly bones.
 When he got close to the house closest to him he threw the torch onto the roof.
 He ran at us with the sword.